Andrew67/ddr-calc/README.md

 * The above tips, when put in practice, mean you should never have to press the multiplication or delete keys

-## App Mode
+## Target BPM Mode
+* To change your preferred reading speed, touch the current target BPM
+* Your preferred speed is saved automatically for future use
+* You can continue to type new song BPMs without having to use the delete key, as the field resets once 3 digits are keyed in
+* Note: 3 digits must be entered on both sides in order to obtain a calculation (leading 0s are allowed, e.g. 084)

+## App-like Installation
 * Keep this calculator in your pocket by adding it to your homescreen!
-* Looks and feels like an app, working fully offline
+* Works fully offline
 * On iOS: Open it in Safari, tap on the Share icon, then select "Add to Homescreen"
-* On Android: Open it in Chrome, Firefox, or another compatible browser and select "Add to Homescreen" or equivalent
+* On Android: Open it in Chrome, Firefox, Samsung Internet, or another compatible browser and select "Add to Homescreen" or equivalent

 ## Roadmap
 * [DONE] Support for selecting which version of the game you're playing (and whether you're playing in premium mode) and disabling input of unavailable speed modifiers
-* "Target BPM" mode
+* [DONE] "Target BPM" mode

 ## Licenses
 * Code: GPL-3 (see LICENSE)